-Aside from the mansion’s primary role as a museum, the Fenton mansion is a rentable venue for special events throughout the year, both private and public.
+Aside from the mansion’s primary role as a museum, the Fenton Mansion is a rentable venue for special events throughout the year, both private and public.
 Year-round, the Fenton History Center is truly an intriguing and exciting place to be.
 The beauty of the Fenton History Center’s grounds, mansion, and historic Hall House changes from season to season, with each season giving the Fenton History Center its own unique attributes.
 It’s ever changing beauty, in itself, is worth making the trip to see.

 Governor Reuben E. Fenton

-Reuben E. Fenton (1819 – 1885), a close political associate of Abraham Lincoln, was the Governor of the state of New York from 1865 to 1869.
-Fenton is noted for his service to the United States Congress from 1853 to 1864 and the United States Senate from 1869 to 1875.
+Reuben E. Fenton (1819 – 1885), a close political associate of Abraham Lincoln, was the Governor of the state of New York from 1865 to 1869 and is noted for his service to the United States Congress from 1853 to 1864 and the United States Senate from 1869 to 1875.
 Reuben E. Fenton is celebrated as one of the founding fathers of the Republican Party.
 Fenton opposed slavery and was a primary supporter of Lincoln’s policies.

 Historic Hall House

-The large, white, four-pillared, Greek revival home was originally constructed for William Hall in 1846.
+The large white, four-pillared, Greek revival home was originally constructed for William Hall in 1846.
 Hall was a businessman and proprietor.
-Hall’s initial focus was in the lumber industry, but quickly changed his course to the textile industry.
+Hall’s initial focus was in the lumber industry, but he quickly changed his course to the textile industry.
 At one point in his career, he partnered with William Broadhead and Joseph Turner to create Hall, Broadhead, & Turner Textile Mills.

 The Fenton History Center: Research Center